Dorian4Git/techno_emergentes/README.md

-# techno_emergentes project - Explications supplémentaires
+# techno_emergentes project - More about it

 - Presentation made in class is there under preentation.pptx
 - The csv we used for the project